dbseclab/security/autonomous-db/data-redaction/data-redaction.md

 ## Task 3: Add a built-in regular expression redaction

-In this task, you will use a built-in regular expression function to redact data on a columns.
+In this task, you will use a built-in regular expression function to redact data on a column.
 Oracle Data Redaction has several built-in regular expression redaction functions available to you.

 When creating a Data Redaction policy using regular expressions, your `DBMS_REDACT.ADD_POLICY` procedure will include the `REGEXP_PATTERN` and `REGEXP_REPLACE_STRING` parameters for each column.
 For rows where the `REGEXP_PATTERN` fails to match, Data Redaction performs `DBMS_REDACT.FULL` redaction.
 This mitigates the risk of a mistake in the `REGEXP_PATTERN` which causes the regular expression to fail to match all of the values in the column, from showing the actual data for those rows which it failed to match.